xiumin123/Face_inpainting/README.md

 ##  prepare datasets

- * 1.Download public image datasets or your own image datasets and download the  public masks.
+ * Download public image datasets or your own image datasets and download the  public masks.
- * 2.Split your dataset into training set, test set and validation set according to the ratio of 8:1:1.
+ * Split your dataset into training set, test set and validation set according to the ratio of 8:1:1.
- * 3.Specify the path to training data by --dir_image and --dir_mask.
+ * Specify the path to training data by --dir_image and --dir_mask.

 ## Requirements
 * python 3.8.8